AllThingsSmitty/allthingssmitty.github.io/_posts/2017-01-09-css-reset-for-minimalists.md

 Now elements will be stripped of margins and padding, and `box-sizing` lets you manage layouts using the [CSS box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model){:rel="external"}.

-Another minimalist alternative is to let `box-sizing` be inherited from `html`:
+Another minimalist alternative is to let `box-sizing` be inherited from the `html` selector:

 ```css
 html {